 - Engage with your child about what he/she is reading.
 Read together or ask questions about the characters!

 - Make reading a highlight of the day.
 Reading should never feel like a chore or a task to be completed.

 - Read with your student!
-New for the 2018-2019 school year is our Article of the Week.
-This article is shared via the parent newsletter and NGMS Media Center eClass page.
+Look for the Article of the Week in the parent newsletter each week.

 Parent volunteers make a difference in the Media Center.
 Volunteer responsibilities include assisting with check-out/check-in, shelving books, helping with special projects or displays, staffing the bi-annual book fairs.
 Volunteers are needed on a regular or one-time basis.
 Contact Mrs. Stark at for more information.